pinksheep

 Where Operations Manager teams usually start

 Operations Manager teams usually start with the repeatable jobs that eat time every week: stay ahead of every renewal and review cycle, verify compliance without the manual audit, and see where your team's time is actually going.
 For operations managers who need cross-team work to keep moving without manual chasing across vendors, policies, and resource planning.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions